 Our parish has a vocations prayer ministry called the Elijah Cup.
 Each week this chalice is taken home by a family to pray for vocations in our parish and the Catholic Church.
-If you are interested in taking the Elijah Cup home to pray for vocations, please contact Bea Jones at the church office at 318-445-3693.
+If you are interested in taking the Elijah Cup home to pray for vocations, please contact the Church Office at 318-445-3693.

 The bishops are the chief teachers of the Church.
 They are called to make sure that the faithful receive the teachings of Jesus and the beliefs of our faith.
 The bishops help us to understand and live out these teachings.
 The bishops are the chief leaders and pastors of the church have authority in their dioceses, and together with the pope they are the pastors of the whole church.

 There are two kinds of priests: diocesan priests and religious priests.
 Religious priests are those who belong to religious communities.
 Diocesan priests are ordained to serve in a diocese.
 They usually serve in parishes.
 But diocesan priests may also serve in hospitals, schools, the military, prisons, or other institutions.

 Religious priests serve wherever their communities send them.
 They usually take the vows of chastity, poverty, and obedience.

 Deacons can be married or single and often have an occupation and a family in addition to duties assigned to them as a deacon.
 Deacons are called to the ministry of ministry of service in the diocese.
 In this diocese, a deacon must be 35 years old to be ordained.